QualiSystemsLab/Extended-Cisco-NXOS-Shell/README.md

 # Extended-Cisco-NXOS-Shell
 Cisco NXOS Shell extended to also configure VLANs on ports and port channels.

-New commands reside in the **Resource Drivers - Python** folder, in the *cisco_nxos_ext.py* file.
+The new commands reside in the **Resource Drivers - Python** folder, in the *cisco_nxos_ext.py* file.

 <h2>Specific modifications</h2>

-*cisco_nxos_resource_driver.py* file modifications:

-* Changed ConfigCommandMode init commands by adding the following lines to initialize method inside the cisco_nxos_resource_driver.py:
+Modified the ConfigCommandMode init commands (in the *cisco_nxos_resource_driver.py* file) to initialize the AddVlanFlow and RemoveVlanFlow methods:

     ConfigCommandMode.ENTER_COMMAND = "conf sync"